 The MCHF Golf Tournament 2018

-The 22nd edition of the Montreal Children's Hospital Foundation Golf Tournament will be held on Monday, September 17, 2018 at the Royal Montreal Golf Club.
+The 22nd edition of the Montreal Children's Hospital Foundation Golf Tournament was held on Monday, September 17, 2018 at the Royal Montreal Golf Club.

 To learn more about the event, please contact Alessia Di Giorgio - 514-934-4846 ext 29237.

 Pictures from the event

 Win a pair of tickets for the 2018-2019 season!

 This year, a lucky winner will go home with a pair of tickets for the hockey season.
 Raffle tickets cost $100 each and a maximum of 1 000 tickets will be sold.
 You can purchase raffle tickets even if you do not attend the Golf Tournament.
 Thank you to Pembroke, our raffle sponsor!